-"I can tell and I like them.
-Your grandfather is great.
+A small smile settled on Danny's face and she nodded a little.
+"I can tell, and I like them.
+Your grandfather's great.
 I've never really had a grandfather, so having him like me is really cool.
 I just really enjoyed today."

 Nicole wrapped her arms around her lover and pulled her closer.
 "That's great.
 So, we'll go to Sunday dinners more often, okay?"